albertoarola/ansible/README.md

 Note: Make sure to replace the placeholder values with your actual droplet details.

-4. Create the Ansible Inventory File
-To generate the **inventory.ini** file, run the following command:
+4. Create the Ansible Inventory File called **inventory.ini** by executing the following command
 ```
 ansible-playbook create_inventory.yml
 ```

 5. Run the Playbook to Setup the User
-After creating the **inventory.ini** file, run the playbook to configure the droplet with the new user:

 ```
 ansible-playbook -i inventory.ini create_user.yml
 ```